xensmo/userver/scripts/docs/en/userver/grpc/grpc.md

 Client creation in an expensive operation!
 Either create them once at the server boot time or cache them.
 An automated solution for client creation and caching is the @ref ugrpc::client::SimpleClientComponent.
-It also allows to specify dynamic config for @ref ugrpc::client::ClientQos:
+It also allows to specify dynamic config for @ref ugrpc::client::ClientQos :

 @snippet samples/grpc_service/src/greeter_client.hpp  component